 Process of Reviewing the National Ambient Air Quality Standards

-Planning: The planning phase of the NAAQS review process begins with a science policy workshop, which is intended to gather input from the scientific community and the public regarding policy-relevant issues and questions that will frame the review.
-Drawing from the workshop discussions, EPA prepares an Integrated Review Plan (IRP) that presents the schedule for the entire review, the process for conducting the review, and the key policy-relevant science issues that will guide the review.
+Each review begins with a public Call for Information to announce the initiation of a review and to solicit information on new scientific evidence and policy issues for consideration.
+The planning phase of the NAAQS review process may also include a science policy workshop, which is intended to gather input from the scientific community and the public regarding policy-relevant issues and questions that will frame the review.
+Drawing from the workshop discussions and public comments, EPA prepares an Integrated Review Plan (IRP) that conveys the schedule for the entire review, the process for conducting the review, and the key policy-relevant science issues that will guide the review.

 Integrated Science Assessment (ISA): This assessment is a comprehensive review, synthesis, and evaluation of the most policy-relevant science, including key science judgments that are important to inform the development of the risk and exposure assessments, as well as other aspects of the NAAQS review.

 Risk/Exposure Assessment (REA): This assessment draws upon information and conclusions presented in the ISA to develop quantitative characterizations of exposures and associated risks to human health or the environment associated with recent air quality conditions and with air quality estimated to just meet the current or alternative standard(s) under consideration.
 This assessment includes a characterization of the uncertainties associated with such estimates.